dunlr/.github/profile/README.md

 # .github
-use the folling lines in install packages in Rstudio
+Use the folling lines to install and load packages in Rstudio

 library(remotes)

 install_github("dunlr/pkg_name")

+library(pkg_name)